French-Hellenic Railway Company: History

 At the same time, SEK built a bypass of Edirne also inaugurated in 1971.
 This bypass was between Marassia and Nea Vyssa, avoiding Turkish territory.
-The former CO station in Edirne Karaagaç, west of the Maritsa, was not no longer served, nor by TCDD nor by SEK and went into disuse.
+The former CO station in Edirne Karaagaç, west of the Maritsa, was no longer served, nor by TCDD nor by SEK and went into disuse.

 The CFFH was the only railway connecting Turkey to Europe and enjoyed the related traffic and revenue.
 Some prestigious trains like the Orient Express transited on CFFH network.
 Otherwise, the CFFH did not generate any major traffic, either freight or passengers along its line.
 During the Greek Civil War until 1949, the trains operated only by daylight and were supplemented with empty freight cars in front of the locomotive and armed with escort to protect them from mines.
 SEK took over operations of the line and rolling stock, effective 1 January 1955, and the CFFH ceased to exist.

 Locomotives

 The CFFH fleet consisted of some of the engines from the CO.
 Only 2 engines are known to have been purchased by the CFFH.
 These are 2 E types engine, originally from the Austrian State railways.